Downtown Montreal: Transportation

-Two railway stations are in Downtown Montreal: Central Station serves both intercity (VIA Rail and Amtrak) and commuter rail services of the Réseau de transport métropolitain (RTM) services.
+Two railway stations are in Downtown Montreal: Central Station serves both intercity (VIA Rail and Amtrak) and Exo commuter rail services.
 Additional commuter services use Lucien-L'Allier Station.

 Downtown Montreal also contains two bus stations: Gare d'autocars de Montréal serves mainly longer distance services, while Terminus Centre-Ville is mainly a terminus for services operated by RTL and Exo.

 Two lines of the Montreal Metro run east–west through Downtown Montreal.
-Line 1 (Green) is aligned with De Maisonneuve Boulevard, serving (west to east): Atwater, Guy-Concordia, Peel, McGill, Place-des-Arts, Saint-Laurent and Berri-UQAM stations.
-Line 2 (Orange) runs some blocks south of the Green Line, serving (west to east) Lucien-L'Allier, Bonaventure, Square-Victoria-OACI, Place-d'Armes, Champ-de-Mars and Berri-UQAM.
+Line 1 (Green) is aligned with De Maisonneuve Boulevard, serving (west to east): Atwater, Guy–Concordia, Peel, McGill, Place-des-Arts, Saint-Laurent and Berri–UQAM stations.
+Line 2 (Orange) runs some blocks south of the Green Line, serving (west to east) Lucien-L'Allier, Bonaventure, Square-Victoria–OACI, Place-d'Armes, Champ-de-Mars and Berri–UQAM.
 Place-d'Armes, Champ-de-Mars and Square-Victoria-OACI stations would usually be considered as in Old Montreal.
 Berri-UQAM is also the terminus for Line 4 (Yellow).
+Since 2023, downtown Montreal is served by the Réseau express métropolitain (REM) a new automated metro system.
+It’s only station in the downtown area is Gare Centrale providing a direct connection to the South Shore and eventually to the airport and other areas as the network expands.